 Let’s discuss the possibility of a national unity government in Malaysia.

-Are you done laughing or scratching your head because it honestly is a crazy and unheard of suggestion?
+Are you done laughing or scratching your head because it honestly is a crazy suggestion?
 If so, then we’ll continue.

 What is a National Unity Government?

 A national unity government is defined as a coalition government made up of all major parties in the legislature, usually during a national emergency or time of war.

 In Malaysia, that could mean a government that consists of at the very least MPs from DAP, Umno, and PKR.